 All About T

-High Tea At Stamford Plaza
+Dilmah High Tea At Stamford Plaza

 High Tea At La Fourchette

 If you thought high tea originated from Britain, think again, because it was a trend that started in France a full 22 years before England.
 And, in the heart of St Heliers, you’ll find La Fourchette, a French brasserie following this tradition and serving up delightful high tea for your eating pleasure.
-While you can dine at this seaside venue morning, noon and night, high tea is on offer each day between three and five pm.
+While you can dine at this seaside venue morning, noon and night, high tea is on offer Wednesday to Sunday between three and five pm.
 You know it’s going to be good when they’ve developed their own pastry range, La Petite Fourchette.
 Under the guidance of Pierre Roth, the team create fresh delicacies every morning in preparation for the day ahead.
 In true French style, the high tea menu includes, among other items, salmon rillettes on mixed grain bread, duck liver parfait and delicious ham and cheese toasted sandwich.
 When it comes to sweets, your taste buds will be dancing as you try the hazelnut and chocolate mousse or bite a delightful macaron.
 Naturally, you can choose from tea or bubbles, but there is also a cocktail option if you really want to indulge.
 Get the time right, and you can keep the buzz alive by walking along the beach just as the sun sets.
 Bliss.

 High Tea At Fisher House

 If you live in South Auckland or fancy a drive, head to Manukau to enjoy high tea at Fisher House.
-Found on what used to be a racing horse, this is one building seeped in Auckland history.
+Found on what used to be a racing horse stud farm, this is one building seeped in Auckland history.
 Once the home of Sir Woolf and Lady Fisher, it was built with entertaining in mind and includes a grand lobby, a sweeping, curvy staircase, a billiards room and a stunning garden terrace.
 And, if high tea at Fisher House was good enough for the Queen Mother, chances are, it’s good enough for you too.
 Served on a three-tiered stand, choose from high tea, royal high tea or even the majestic high tea.
 Each includes finger sandwiches, fresh homemade scones with jam and fresh cream, a hot savoury, a sweets selection and a collection of sweet pastries and slices.
 Opt for tea, Marquis de la Tour French bubbles or a flute of Mumm Cordon Rouge, depending on your tastes and extravagance.
 Fisher House also caters to sprogs with their kids' high tea—it includes fairy bread, butterfly cake, a hot savoury and a fluffy.
 So, head South now, and enjoy one of the best high teas in Auckland.

 High Tea At Bluebells Cakery

 One of the best high teas in Auckland is at Bluebells Cakery—given their talent for delicious and beautiful food, it's a must.
 Served at both their Kingsland and Hillsborough venues, there are a number of high tea menus to choose from—standard, pregnancy friendly, vegetarian, gluten-free and kids.
 Is there anything they haven't thought of?
 There are no champers at this high tea, but there is Supreme coffee, tea, juice or other sparkling drinks to choose from.
-The savoury menu included herbed chicken tea sandwich, a mini quiche Lorraine and even that Kiwi classic, the sausage roll.
+The savoury menu includes herbed chicken tea sandwich, a mini quiche Lorraine and even that Kiwi classic, the sausage roll.
 Onto the sweets menu, there's a mini cupcake, cheesecake, macaron, tart, coconut ice and a scone with jam and cream.
 24-hours notice is needed for all bookings and is available any day of the week.

 High Tea At The Sofitel